Dinusha519/starbucks_offer_effectiveness/README.md

 # Evaluation of Offers' Effectiveness

 This repository contains an end to end project analysing Starbucks Offers and finding what type of customers respond best to what type of offers.
-This article has a project walk through.
+This [article](https://medium.com/@dindisn/offer-effectiveness-analysis-for-star-bucks-f59b40296e03) has a detailed walk through of the project

 ## Project Overview
 Starbucks is a well-known coffee shop with locations all over the world.
 Starbucks, like most other stores, has a mobile app via which users can receive special discounts from time to time.
 An offer might be as simple as a drink commercial or as complex as a discount or a BOGO deal (buy one get one free).
 Every offer has a time limit before it expires, and some, such as discounts and BOGO, require a minimum purchase to be eligible.